JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PAC-IMPLEMENTATION-PLAN.md

 ### Phase 5: Replace Broad Drift Check with RBAC and PAC Compliance Stage

 Goals:
-- validate identity and authorization correctness only
+- validate identity and authorisation correctness only
 - avoid broad infra drift noise when the objective is IAM and access compliance

 Tasks: